-Refer to each attribute's definition and list of questions to guide your assessments.
+Refer to each attribute's definition to guide your assessments.
 With each rating, note one observation that led the group to pick that color.

 Resist the temptation to solve problems right now, and just focus on observations.
 Make sure each person has a voice and a chance to contribute to their group's ratings individually before moving into whole-team discussions.

 Here's what a Health Monitor grid might look like over time: